SouravSharan/photomosaic/README.md

 * NumPy

 # How to run
-python main.py --videoPath "~/PATH/TO/VIDEO.mp4" --posterPath "~/PATH/TO/POSTER.jpg"
+python main.py --videoPath "PATH/TO/VIDEO.mp4" --posterPath "PATH/TO/POSTER.jpg"

-Use high resolution posters for best results.
+Use high-resolution posters for best results.

 # How does it work
-Since this is a proof of concept I used the most naieve approach I could think of.
+Since this is a proof of concept which I hacked in an hour for fun, I used the most naive approach I could think of.
   ## Algorithm
-    * Extract every nth frame from the video, resize it to (tx,ty) pixels and store it in a directory
+    * Extract every nth frame from the video, resize it to (tx,ty) and store it in a directory
-    * Find the colour histogram of each image and store them in a pickle file
+    * Find colour histograms of extracted images and store them in a pickle file
-    * Iterate over the poster, find histogram of every block of (tx,ty) pixels and compare it with the histograms stored in the pickle file
-    * Replace that part with the scence having most simmilar histogram
+    * Iterate over the poster while comparing the histogram of every consecutive block of size (tx,ty) with the histograms stored in the pickle file.
+Replace that block with the most similar scene.

-Feel free to experiment with diffrent histogram comparison methods
+Feel free to experiment with different histogram comparison methods or image similarity measures.